Trim The Tree - My Favorites for Christmas Tree Decorating

 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

-Halloween has come and gone, and I finally feel like I can mentally embrace the holiday season!
-I know there are still those of you who wait until after Thanksgiving to decorate for Christmas, and for that, I commend you!
-I love the nostalgia of that, but practically we could not do that in our house!
-From Thanksgiving on, our schedules are packed with holiday parties both hosted and attended, and I like having our house all ready to go.
+I know many of you wait until after Thanksgiving to decorate for Christmas, and for that, I commend you!
+I love the nostalgia of that, but practically we could not do that in our house… From Thanksgiving on, our schedules are packed with holiday parties both hosted and attended, and I like having our house all ready to go.

 I normally start with the biggest pieces first, which means I need to get my trees up!
 We do save one tradition for post-Thanksgiving, and that’s putting up our one real tree in the house.
-I’ve noticed that things sell out more and more quickly year after year, and there’s no worse feeling than scanning the empty bins at Target that once held overflowing ornaments, ribbons, and garland!
-So, I try to encourage everyone to at least buy early, even if you’re not ready to put it up yet.
+I’ve noticed that things sell out more quickly year after year, and there’s no worse feeling than scanning the empty bins at Target that once held overflowing ornaments, ribbons, and garlands!
+So, I try to encourage everyone to buy early, even if you’re not ready to put it up yet.

 As far as my favorites, when it comes to holiday decorating, I tend to lean more traditional in my choices — I really think simple is better… but a lot of simple is best.
 By bringing garland, velvet bows, twinkle lights and nostalgic pieces, I can capture the spirit of the season without my house looking like a Christmas Village Exposition exploded.
-This type of approach is absolutely my favorite, because it enable me to fill space without being overwhelming or kitsch-y.
-I always love to find the balance between something feeling complete and cozy, without overdoing it (sometimes there is such a thing as too much).
+This approach enables me to fill space without being overwhelming or kitsch-y.
+I love to find the balance between something feeling complete and cozy, without overdoing it.

-I’ve pulled together a list of my favorite simple yet classic ways to trim the tree, along with a few hacks that have helped along the years!
+I’ve pulled together a list of my favorite simple yet classic Christmas tree decorating ideas, along with the hacks that have helped along the years!
 I have to admit that every year I feel like I change things up a little bit, and I know that my style is consistently evolving.
 I think that’s the beauty of Christmas.
 It tells your story a little at a time over the seasons.
 The ornaments I had when I was in college, some collected from my childhood home, pieces of my husband’s childhood (all a bit mismatched), ornaments from our first Christmas together, and the list goes on.
 I can look at my trees and see the story of us, and that’s priceless!

 light it up